microsoft/nlp-recipes/scenarios/sentence_similarity/README.md

 # Sentence Similarity

 This folder contains examples and best practices, written in Jupyter notebooks, for building sentence similarity models.
-The scores can be used in a wide variety of applications, such as search/retrieval, nearest-neighbor or kernel-based classification methods, recommendations, and ranking tasks.
+The sentence similarity scores can be used in a wide variety of applications, such as search/retrieval, nearest-neighbor or kernel-based classification methods, recommendations, and ranking tasks.

 ## What is sentence similarity